 Skip to Content

-Sesame ball (Jian dui / 麻团 /煎堆 / 芝麻球) is a well-known fried Chinese pastry made from glutinous rice flour.
-This delectable dessert is coated with sesame seeds on the outside which are crisp and chewy.
-It encases a sweetened filling consisting of red bean paste, peanut paste, or lotus paste.
+Jian dui (sesame ball/ 麻团 /煎堆 / 芝麻球) is a well-known fried Chinese pastry made from glutinous rice flour.
+This delectable dessert is coated with sesame seeds on the outside, which are crisp and chewy.
+It encases a sweetened filling consisting of red bean, peanut, or lotus paste.
 Cheese and chocolate are some innovative fillings for these same balls.

-I am making the sesame balls with my favorite peanut paste filling, which happens to be the most popular variant here.
-This variant is widely available in street food stores and another famous snack called youtiao.
+I made the sesame balls with my favorite peanut paste filling, the most popular variant.
+This variant is widely available in Malaysian street food stores.

 Note: This post may contain affiliate links.
 Please read my privacy policy for more info.
 I may receive commissions for purchases made through links in this post.
 As an Amazon Associate, I earn from qualifying purchases.